 Rp = W × SEp

 Peak spectral efficiency and available bandwidth may have different values in different frequency ranges.
 In case bandwidth is aggregated across multiple bands, the peak data rate will be summed over the bands.
-Therefore, if bandwidth is aggregated across Q bands then the total peak data rate is
+Therefore, if bandwidth is aggregated across Q bands, then the total peak data rate is